gotthardp/lorawan-server/README.md

 The server aims to be an all-in-one software package for small private LoRaWAN networks.
 However:
  * You still need to buy your LoRaWAN Gateway.
- * You will need to deploy and maintain it youself.
+ * You will need to deploy and maintain it yourself.
 (With my support.)
  * It will probably never support the sophisticated management features of the commercial-grade network-servers.